Gigaspaces/xap-docs/site/content/xap120/query-sql-function.markdown

 	<os-core:giga-space id="gigaSpace" space="space"/>
 </beans>
 ```
-And here is the the usage of the newly registered SQL function:
+And here is the usage of the newly registered SQL function:

 ```java
 // An SQL query with PLUSTWO function,